 La Perla de Eden is a famous Cuban tune, composed by one of the iconic figures of the Son genre, Ignacio Piñeiro.
 The style originated in the eastern part of Cuba, Oriente province in 1810, so I played it as a jazz standard.
 What would happen in Habana in 1968 or the early 70s, had I played La Perla del Eden in a jazz format?
 For sure, someone would have said, “Hey, cut that shit out!”
 And I would have been brought in for questioning (laughs).

 Chick Corea was a huge influence on Cuban musicians in the late 70s.
 He’s also one of the most influential jazz musicians alive.
 When I was checking out tunes for the album, Codes, I asked him to send me the music of one piece he wrote for the album, Three Quartets, he sent me Cuartetos but I recorded the tune, Matrix instead.

-In the liner-notes for Codes you write, “If someone expected to hear something different in this recording just because I am Cuban, I’m sorry to have disappointed you.”
-Coming from you, those are powerful words.
+TP: In the liner-notes you write, “If someone expected to hear something different in this recording just because I am Cuban, I’m sorry to have disappointed you.”
 Why would someone of your stature feel compelled to apologize for your music?